sagemathinc/cocalc_tutorial/about.md

 permalink: /about/
 ---

-This needs to be edited by the Boss

-* Add links to the OpenDreamKit website
-* Funding/grant details
-* Links to repo??
+This tutorial is maintained by the [University of Sheffield Research Software Engineering Group](http://rse.shef.ac.uk/).
+The work is part-funded by the [OpenDreamKit project](http://opendreamkit.org/).